yeojz/otplib/README.md

 Check out the release notes associated with each tagged versions in the [releases](https://github.com/yeojz/otplib/releases) page.

+### Migrating from v11.x

+> v12.x is a huge architectural and language rewrite.
+Please check out the docs if you are migrating.
-If you're coming from `v11.x`, a preset with available with classes wrapped to provide methods that behave like `v11.x` of `otplib`.
+> A preset adapter is available to provide methods that behave like `v11.x` of `otplib`.

+Link to [v11.x README.md][project-readme-v11].

 ```js
 // Update